FREE SAME DAY EXPRESS SHIPPING ON AU ORDERS OVER $40 (BY 1PM, M-F).

 Finding a Cup that's right for you might be a bit of trial and error, because arguably, most of us don't really know how long or short our cervix is (note: its position changes throughout your cycle!) and we don't know whether we're going to like the feeling of using a Cup.
 We've tried to keep size selection super simple for our Moxie Menstrual Cup range, by basing it off our standard absorbencies and colour coding system:

-Our SUPER Cup (the blue one!) is likely best suited to you if you have a heavy flow (i.e. you have previously used Super tampons or Super pads), are over 30 or you have given birth.
+Our SUPER Cup (the blue one!) is likely best suited to you if you have a heavy flow (i.e. you have previously used Super tampons or Super pads), are over 30 or you have given birth vaginally.

-Both of our Cups measure approx. 70mm in length, including the stem.
+Both of our Cups measure approx. 70mm in length, including the stem and hold approx. 2.5 tampons worth of fluid at any one time.
 If you have a particularly low cervix or short vaginal canal, these may not be suitable for you.

 FIND YOUR FAVE FOLD